Helping Students Overcome Work Inhibition

 "Chris, from what I have seen this past week.
 I think you understand what you've been reading and know the vocabulary pretty well.
 Your work in math shows that you are pretty good with math reasoning and you understand when to use the different operations.
 In class your participation is usually pretty good and you have been treating your fellow students well."

 Encouragement should support students to develop their own strategies to improve their own efforts.
 This can be done by asking students what assistance may have been beneficial in the past and if they have suggestions for what might help.
-This doesn't mean that you can't offer suggests.
-When you do so try to include as many options as is reasonable for the development of the student.
-Be sure to include a discussion of the consequences and let the student know that they will be the one that will have to make the decision.
+This doesn't mean you can't offer suggests.
+When you do try to include as many options as is reasonable for the development of the student.
+Be sure to include a discussion of the consequences and let the student know they will be the one who will have to make the decision.

 Support is both positive and includes high expectations.